 - Knowledge of MS Office, especially Excel, due to many more analytical tasks required, and PowerPoint to present results and product-related material and analysis.

-- Strong communication skills and working cross-functionally, cooperating with different departments involved in research, production, and branding.
-After all, product marketing has to keep every aspect of the product in question, starting from the quality to the marketing that follows.
+- Strong communication skills and working cross-functionally, cooperating with other research, production, and branding departments.
+After all, product marketing has to keep every aspect of the product in question, from quality to marketing.

 - Organization skills.

-- Detail orientation due to deal with product development, including features, parts, and finishing details.
+- Detail orientation, due to the need of dealing with product development, including features, parts, and finishing details.

 Regarding responsibilities, here are the most important ones:

-- Assist in the development of marketing and customer research tools, techniques, and reporting.
+- Assist in developing marketing and customer research tools, techniques, and reporting.

 - Analyze market data and trends to support executive decision-making.